Is calling Triple Zero (000) from a mobile phone reliable?

 - running out of battery and

 - a lack of precise location information about the call.

-Special roaming capabilities of the vast majority of mobile phones when calling 000 mean that when you are out of your service provider's coverage area but are in another carrier's mobile phone network coverage area, your call will be carried on the other carrier’s network.
+Special roaming capabilities of mobile phones when calling 000 mean that when you are out of your service provider's coverage area but are in another carrier's mobile phone network coverage area, your call will be carried on the other carrier’s network.
 However, it is important to realise that if there is no mobile coverage, you will not be able to reach the Emergency Call Service via a mobile phone, and alternative devices, such as personal location beacons (PLBs) should be considered.
 PLBs are equipped to send a distress signal with location details on a dedicated radio frequency that communicates with Search and Rescue operators.

 How will the operator know where I am, if I call Triple Zero (000) from a mobile phone?